expath/xpath-ng/restricted-sequences.md

 >
 > A restricted sequence must have more than one value.
 If a type in parenthesis only specifies a single item, it is a parenthesized item type.

 A restricted sequence type may specify different types for the items in the sequence.
+Additionally, the restricted sequence may be made optional by using the `?` occurrence relation.

 > Example:
 >
 >     declare function find-at(
 >         $items, $value
 >     ) as sequence-of( item(), xs:integer )? external;

-If a restricted sequence is assigned a flattened sequence that contains a different number of items than is specified by the restricted sequence type, a type error is raised.

-If an item in the flattened sequence being assigned to a restricted sequence type is not convertible to the corresponding type at the same position, a type error is raised.

-If the types of two restricted sequence types are not compatible (see the judgement `subtype(A, B)` definition below) a type error is raised.

-An XQuery processor may infer a restricted sequence type from an untyped sequence during the static analysis phase.

 ### The judgement subtype(A, B)